Singing lessons near me in Sterling Heights, MI

 Vocal coaching in Clinton Township area, Dodge Park

-Maria Isabelle taught 7 days ago
+Maria Isabelle taught about 1 month ago

 The student and tutor discussed the student's return to singing after a break, focusing on overcoming grief-related inspiration loss and managing stage fright.
 They explored vocal techniques, breathing exercises, and practical tips for vocal care, with plans to work on vocal range and song performance in future sessions.